Tutorial: Circuit-based Electromagnetic Transient Simulation: Acknowledgments

 \section{Acknowledgments}

 Tim McNamara and Naeem Turner-Bandele have both TA'ed the course where this material was taught and they have spent a significant amount of time ensuring that the derivations and explanations in this document are precise and accurate.
+Tim also provided valuable feedback on the document's structure and content.

-I also want to acknowledge my Ph.D. advisor Larry Pileggi whose book, lecture slides, and guidance were critical in putting this document together.
+I also want to acknowledge my Ph.D. advisor Larry Pileggi whose book, lecture slides, and guidance were critical in compiling this document.